Thebinhdx/PanelTools-Project/Troubleshoot.md

 ## Error Scripts Not Working or Corrupted:

 Yep!
-This is you need reinstall scripts file or report this issues!
+This is you need reinstall scripts file or report error!